 Most members are now covered by our new insurer, MLC Life Insurance and have access to a range of innovative programs and services to support health and wellbeing, including MLC Life Insurance’s Best Doctors service and Mental Health Navigator.
-Members who are on claim can obtain support through additional programs such as the Pre-Claim Early Engagement service and CancerAid Coach Program.
+Members who are on claim or who have made a claim can obtain support through additional programs such as the Pre-Claim Early Engagement service and CancerAid Coach Program.

-Accumulation and RetireAccess members will soon have the option of conveniently managing cover and claims online through a dedicated insurance portal.
-Check back here for details on the launch date.
+Accumulation and RetireAccess members* now have the option of conveniently managing cover and claims online through our dedicated insurance portal via their online account.

-New premium rates apply from 1 July 2020, and these rates are unlikely to change for at least three years:
+Premium rates changed on 1 July 2020, and these rates are unlikely to change for at least three years from that date:

-- Death and Total & Permanent Disablement cover premium rates will decrease by 8%
+- Death and Total & Permanent Disablement cover premium rates decreased by 8%

-- Income Protection cover premium rates will increase by 16.6%.
+- Income Protection cover premium rates increased by 16.6%.

 About MLC Life Insurance

 MLC Life Insurance is Australia’s third largest life insurer.
-It’s been protecting Australians for more than 130 years through a range of award-winning products and services.
+It has been protecting Australians for more than 130 years through a range of award-winning products and services.